sbt/sbt-native-packager/src/sphinx/topics/play.rst

 This way you should either store your production configuration under ``${{path_to_app_name}}/conf/production.conf`` or put it under ``/usr/share/${{app_name}}/conf/production.conf`` by hand or using some configuration management system.

-See :doc:`adding configuration </archetypes/java_server/AddingConfiguration>` for more information on `etc-default` template.
+See :doc:`customize java server application </archetypes/java_server/customize>` for more information on `etc-default` template.